ujjawalgarg7/STM-SmartWatch/readme.md

 ---

-# 🚀 STM - Smart Watch
+# 🚀 STM - Smart Watch  - Vigilanté

 ## 📌 Overview
 This project includes a machine learning model for training and testing, along with additional utilities for handling location-based data, email notifications, **and a Flask web application for real-time activity recognition using a trained model.**